-On April 30, learn how deals are structured in film and television, how revenue is allocated and reasons why profit participants may struggle to see returns.
-GHJ’s Entertainment Practice Leader Ilan Haimoff and Profit Participation Services Practice Experts Heather Clayton and Raul Duron Jr. are joining the California State University (CSU) Entertainment Alliance for a cannot-miss discussion on the shifting economics of the industry.
+This event covered how deals are structured in film and television, how revenue is allocated and reasons why profit participants may struggle to see returns.
+On April 30, GHJ’s Entertainment Practice Leader Ilan Haimoff and Profit Participation Services Practice Experts Heather Clayton and Raul Duron Jr. joined the California State University (CSU) Entertainment Alliance for a discussion on the shifting economics of the industry.

 - An insider look at the realities of Hollywood accounting